nysbc/appion-protomo/README.md

 Paste the command to a terminal prompt and hit enter

-- Wait for uploadSerialEM.py  to finish processing
+- Wait for uploadSerialEM.py  to finish processing.

 **_<details><summary>Click for images</summary><p>_**